andrewn6/andrewhummus/README.md

 I'm currently working on a few projects such as Mantle, Utility Bot and my personal website!

-I'm currently learning how to scalable web-applications typescript and react.
+I'm currently learning how to scale up web-applications typescript and react.

 Check out some of my projects and if you want contact me here!
 Flop#7234 or andrewnijmeh1@gmail.com